Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What's the path to success?
-Take risks and learn from them.
-Or, as Bobby Flay said, "Take risks and you'll get the payoffs.
-Learn from your mistakes until you succeed.
-It's that simple."
-This quote reminds us that success involves taking risks and learning from our mistakes.
-It's important to take risks in order to make progress in our lives and to achieve our goals.
-Taking risks allows us to grow and try new things, which can help us expand our horizons, build relationships, find new opportunities, and gain new experiences.
-Learning from our mistakes is also essential, as it helps us make better decisions and become wiser in the future.
+How can a broken bird fly?
+It can't.
+Or, as Langston Hughes said, "Hold fast to dreams, for if dreams die, life is a broken winged bird that cannot fly."
+This quote emphasizes the importance of not giving up on our dreams in order to live a fulfilling life.
+Without dreams and ambition, our lives will be limited and stagnant.
+This quote is important because it reminds us to keep our hopes and ambitions alive and strive for the life we want.

 <!-- </quote> -->